Tboske/Renderer/README.md

 ### Extra features
 I also laid out a challange for me in Tribe 2.0.
 I aimed to try and make the engine "hot"-reloadable between multiple renderers.
 For the moment Tribe 2.0 will only support opengl3 and vulkan, but there might be more to come.

+There are plans on adding an editor aswell.